nzjc/nzjc.github.io/_posts/2018-04-11-juniper-vmx-trial-and-error.md

 <img loading="lazy" class="size-full wp-image-214" src="https://i2.wp.com/blog.dical.org/wp-content/uploads/2018/04/vfpc_details.png?resize=605%2C749&#038;ssl=1" alt="" width="605" height="749" srcset="https://i2.wp.com/blog.dical.org/wp-content/uploads/2018/04/vfpc_details.png?w=605&ssl=1 605w, https://i2.wp.com/blog.dical.org/wp-content/uploads/2018/04/vfpc_details.png?resize=242%2C300&ssl=1 242w" sizes="(max-width: 709px) 85vw, (max-width: 909px) 67vw, (max-width: 984px) 61vw, (max-width: 1362px) 45vw, 600px" data-recalc-dims="1" /> <figcaption id="caption-attachment-214" class="wp-caption-text">VMWare details of vFPC VM</figcaption></figure>

 As you can see in the screenshot, I have set the 16GB of memory to be reserved.
 This helped with performance, particularly of my testing VMs running on the same host.
-I have also expanded one of my &#8216;WAN&#8217; interfaces to show that it&#8217;s an E1000 NIC connecting to one of my Linux hosts.
+I have also expanded one of my 'WAN' interfaces to show that it's an E1000 NIC connecting to one of my Linux hosts.

 The VM hardware version of my working vFPC is version 10.<figure id="attachment_215" aria-describedby="caption-attachment-215" style="width: 443px" class="wp-caption alignnone">

 <img loading="lazy" class="size-full wp-image-215" src="https://i0.wp.com/blog.dical.org/wp-content/uploads/2018/04/vfpc_summary.png?resize=443%2C149&#038;ssl=1" alt="" width="443" height="149" srcset="https://i0.wp.com/blog.dical.org/wp-content/uploads/2018/04/vfpc_summary.png?w=443&ssl=1 443w, https://i0.wp.com/blog.dical.org/wp-content/uploads/2018/04/vfpc_summary.png?resize=300%2C101&ssl=1 300w" sizes="(max-width: 443px) 85vw, 443px" data-recalc-dims="1" /> <figcaption id="caption-attachment-215" class="wp-caption-text">Summary of vFPC</figcaption></figure>

-It&#8217;s best to set up all of this hardware in advance of switching either of the VMs on.
+It's best to set up all of this hardware in advance of switching either of the VMs on.
 Once you do, your vFPC should pull down a DHCP address from your br-ext bridge (mine is set up as a port group on my vSwitch0, which also shares kernel management for the ESXi itself).
-The vCP won&#8217;t get a DHCP address by default, as that&#8217;s not supported on fxp interfaces.
+The vCP won't get a DHCP address by default, as that's not supported on fxp interfaces.
 I configure mine via the ESXi console.

 **Is it working?**

-Once you&#8217;ve booted both VMs, you will need to give them about 4-5 minutes.
-From my own bashing around in the log files, it seems that the vFPC pulls down some config from the vCP and then starts up RIOT, the process which is meant to emulate the MX series&#8217; Trio chipset.
+Once you've booted both VMs, you will need to give them about 4-5 minutes.
+From my own bashing around in the log files, it seems that the vFPC pulls down some config from the vCP and then starts up RIOT, the process which is meant to emulate the MX series' Trio chipset.

-Note &#8211; under 17.4R1.16, the vFPC won&#8217;t work correctly by default (we set our interfaces to e1000) &#8211; so you will need to do the following to enable lite-mode, from the vCP CLU (login as root, no password.
-Then enter &#8216;cli&#8217;)
+Note - under 17.4R1.16, the vFPC won't work correctly by default (we set our interfaces to e1000) - so you will need to do the following to enable lite-mode, from the vCP CLU (login as root, no password.
+Then enter 'cli')

 <pre class="lang:default decode:true ">james@ch-vmx-1&gt; edit private
 [edit]